F4zii/shwift/README.md

 # Shwift Text Editor

-Shwift is a cross-platform Text editor That supports programming.
+Shwift is a cross-platform text-editor that supports programming.